eduardogsilva/quick-postfix/README.md

-# quick-postfix
+# quick-postfix-relay

-quick-postfix is a simple service designed to allow IoT devices, scripts, or other equipment to authenticate and send emails in general.
+quick-postfix-relay is a simple service designed to allow IoT devices, scripts, or other equipment to authenticate and send emails in general.
 It also supports defining a smarthost for relaying emails, such as Gmail or other email services.

 ## Features